MBWhite01/NED2018HandsOn/README.md

 6. Assign Permission Set.
 Setup > Users > Permission Sets > Demo Request User.
 Click 'Manage Assignments'.
 Select 'USER' then 'Add'.

 ## Use Case #1 - Sales Users Need the Ability to Track Demo Requests in Salesforce
+“XYZ Widgets has implemented Sale Cloud features that enable their team to perform account management and opportunity tracking in Salesforce.
+Sam, the Sales Manager, would like to extend the current functionality to allow the Reps to request demo equipment for customers via Salesforce.

+Working with her team, she has identified the following requirements:

+The demo request feature should be accessible from the Opportunity Sales Reps should provide a reason for the eval request The request should indicate the duration of the eval period A Request Date should be provided in the new record Requests should list the associated Account and Opportunity

 ### Solution Review - Demo Request Custom Object and Quick Action